ammar/regexp_parser/README.md

 ```

 #### Notes
-  * The default syntax is that of the latest released version of ruby.
+  * The default syntax is that of the ruby interpreter in use, as returned
+    by RUBY_VERSION.
+The syntax can be specified in the second argument to
+    the scan method.

   * The lexer performs some basic parsing to determine the depth of the
     emitted tokens.
 This responsibility might be relegated to the scanner